The Episcopal Diocese of South Carolina

 Picture

 The COVID-19 coronavirus was classified as a pandemic on Wednesday, March 11, 2020.
-There are more than 350,000 confirmed cases of COVID-19 in the state of South Carolina, and while public worship services and gatherings were suspended in the Diocese of South Carolina from March 16 until June, some churches were able to return to in-person worship at varying points throughout the year.
-As the case numbers have begun to climb again, some churches have suspended in-person worship.
-Click here to learn more about the online and in-person opportunities for worship with and in churches throughout our diocese.
+While public worship services and gatherings were suspended in the Diocese of South Carolina from March 16, 2020 until June, some churches were able to return to in-person worship at varying points throughout the year.
+As we have continued to navigate through this pandemic for the past two years, churches have been quick to adapt to the changing needs of their congregation and the varying levels of concern in their local community.

 Communication from Leadership